ssbla/ssbla.github.io/_posts/2013-08-22-technology.md

 		<div class="underline-heading">
 			<h2>Footage</h2>
 		</div>
 		<p>There is only one way to feel the rush of backyard luge racing, and that is actually showing up and braving the cold.
-But for those that can't make the trip, we do our best to provide the best second-hard experience possible.</p>
+But for those that can't make the trip, we do our best to provide the best second-hand experience possible.</p>
 		<p>We've tried several different methods of event photography so far, but we're excited to be developing our own overheard line-camera system for use in future SSBLA events</p>

 		<a href="/2014-highlight-reel">Here's a preview</a> of the footage we captured in 2014 using our prototype.